VirajVaitha123/TicTacToe/README.md

 Create an interactive game based on user inputs and a board created with strings within this Jupyter notebook.
 The main purpose of this project is to introduce how logic can be chained together to produce a simple game.

 When I first started programming, I purchased the "The Complete Python Bootcamp From Zero to Hero in Python".
 Like most developers, I part completed many of courses and struggled specifically with the milestone project.
 Since I've came a long way since then, I decided to return to some of these courses and see how difficult some of the assignments felt now.
-Also its nice to build the habit of completing what you started.
+Also it's nice to build the habit of completing what you started.

 Fortunately it was very easy, helped brush up on my fundamentals and practice my coding skills.